 In the end, Judge Kapetan tentatively ruled in California’s favor and will issue a formal decision in the case soon.

 Monsanto plans to challenge the judge’s ruling and maintains that glyphosate, the active ingredient on one of the most widely used agricultural products in history, is safe for use.

-Dr. Nathan Donley, senior scientist at the Center for Biological Diversity, told EcoWatch that he was happy about Friday’s tentative ruling.
+Dr. Nathan Donley, a senior scientist at the Center for Biological Diversity, told EcoWatch that he was happy about Friday’s tentative ruling.

-“California’s wise decision to require labeling of the controversial pesticide Roundup to clearly state that it may cause cancer is based on the world’s most reliable, transparent and science-based assessment of its active ingredient, glyphosate,” he said in a statement.
+“California’s wise decision to require labeling of the controversial pesticide Roundup to clearly state that it may cause cancer is based on the world’s most reliable, transparent, and science-based assessment of its active ingredient, glyphosate,” he said in a statement.

 A spokesperson for OEHHA said the state is waiting for the judge’s final ruling before moving forward with the labeling.
 Once a chemical or substance is listed as a Prop 65 chemical, the manufacturer has a year before it must affix a warning label to the product that contains the chemical or substance.